rainmanh/jumpscale_core8/docs/AYS/Examples/OVCExample.md

 Following blueprint will:

-- Create VM
+- Create a virtual machine
-- Inside the VM: (see DockerExample.md)
+- Inside the virtual machine: (see the [Docker example](DockerExample.md) for more details)
     - Create a Docker container with AYS called master
     - Create a Docker container with AYS called client
     - Install JumpScale in both Docker containers